ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: pre}

-After the storage assignment is created, allow up to 60 minutes for the Event Streams service instance to be ready for use.
+After the storage assignment is created, allow up to 60 minutes for the {{site.data.keyword.messagehub}} service instance to be ready for use.